-You may also be interested in Calculating PFL Benefit Amounts.
+You may also be interested in visiting:

 San Francisco workers: Your employer may be required to provide supplemental compensation to you if you are receiving PFL benefits for bonding with a new child through birth, adoption, or foster care placement.
-For more information, visit the City and County of San Francisco, Office of Labor Standards Enforcement Paid Parental Leave Ordinance (PPLO).
+For more information, review the Paid Parental Leave Ordinance.

 2. File Your Claim

-Submit your claim no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins, or the claim is considered to be late and you may lose benefits.
+Submit your claim no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins, or your claim is considered to be late and you may lose benefits.

 3. Attach Additional Documents

 If you submitted your PFL Bonding or Care claim through SDI Online, you must submit additional documents to complete your claim.
 You can submit them electronically in SDI Online by scanning and uploading them to your claim or by mailing a paper document.

 If your form is not properly completed or all the supporting documents are not received, the EDD will not process your claim until all the information is obtained.